Gawthamk/carbon-black/README.md

 3. Deploy automatically on push

 ### Manual Deployment
-1. Build the application: `npm run build`
+1. Build the application: `next build`
 2. Set up your production environment variables
 3. Deploy to your hosting platform